 We subject three distinct models - SwinV2-T, SwinV2-S, and SwinV2-B - to rigorous evaluation, both on training and test sets.
 As depicted in Figure 4, all three models demonstrate comparable CE loss on the training set.
 Notably, SwinV2-B emerges as the earliest to converge, trailed by SwinV2-S and SwinV2-T. Furthermore, SwinV2-B boasts the lowest CE loss among the trio.

 However, a contrasting pattern emerges upon examining their performance on the test set, as shown in Figure 5.
-SwinV2-S achieves the most minimal CE loss.
+SwinV2-S achieves the lowest CE loss.
 Nevertheless, all three models showcase an analogous behavior; their CE losses manifest a steady uptick after the initial 1,000 training steps.
 This tendency suggests a pronounced overfitting to the training data and limited generalization to unseen datasets.
 This observation is further corroborated by accuracy metrics on the test set, with the most compact model, SwinV2-T, outperforming its counterparts.

 In contemporary AI research, the efficiency of models, especially concerning GPU power consumption measured in Watts (W), has emerged as a crucial criterion.
 Lower power usage signifies a reduced carbon footprint, advancing the cause of sustainable and eco-friendly AI modeling.
 As one would anticipate, SwinV2-T, with its parsimonious parameterization, consumes the least power, trailed by SwinV2-S and then SwinV2-B, as evident from Figure 6.